 What is a Building Society?

-While you might think it’s the same as a bank, a building society is actually a mutual institution.
+A building society is actually a mutual institution.
 Which means it’s owned by its customers rather than by shareholders.

 Traditionally, the purpose of a building society was to offer mortgages and savings accounts to its customers, but they now also provide current accounts, credit cards and loans.